AdobeDocs/uix/src/pages/guides/development-flow/index.md

 ---
 # UI Extensions Development Flow

-The document provide high level overview for developers what to expect when creating UI Extension.
+The document provides high level overview for developers what to expect when creating UI Extension.
 For detailed instructions please refer to [step-by-step guide](../../services/aem-cf-console-admin/extension-development/).

 ## Get access